-The existing health and safety committees at the individual sites in Germany are tasked with advising on matters regarding
+The existing health and safety committees at the individual sites in Germany are tasked with advising on matters regarding occupational safety and accident prevention.
+To this end, the committees meet once per quarter.
+Depending on the operational circumstances, the committees discuss the following topics:

-- Fundamental issues

-- Priority programmes

-- Current safety issues, for example serious accidents

-- Assessment of accident statistics

-- Establishment of measures for training, education and the promotion of safety
+- Fundamental issues - Priority programmes - Current safety issues, for example serious accidents - Assessment of accident statistics Establishment of measures for training, education and the promotion of safety